-In the 2022 General Elections in Bosnia and Herzegovina, out of 7,258 candidates registered for the elections, 42% were women.
-Although the legislative quota has been met in the election lists, the percentage of women who are members of parliaments drastically decreased.
-In the BiH Parliament, only 18% of MPs are women; in the RS National Assembly, 17% and in the FBiH Parliament, 23%.
+In the 2022 general elections in Bosnia and Herzegovina, of 7,258 candidates registered for the elections, 42 per cent were women.
+Although the legislative quota has been met in the election lists, the percentage of women who are members of parliament drastically decreased.
+In the Parliamentary Assembly of Bosnia and Herzegovina, only 18 per cent of members of parliament are women; in the National Assembly of the Republika Srpska, there are 17 per cent and in the Parliament of the Federation of Bosnia and Herzegovina, 23 per cent.

-There are many causes for very low women’s political participation.
-According to the Westminster Foundation for Democracy Analyses from 2019, 60,2% of women candidates have experienced some form of violence against women in politics.
-The same study notes that 74,7% reported that social network users were the most common perpetrators of verbal violence against women in politics.
+There are many causes for very low political participation by women.
+According to analyses of the Westminster Foundation for Democracy from 2019, 60,2 per cent of women candidates have experienced some form of violence against women in politics.
+It is noted in the same study that 74,7 per cent reported that social network users were the most common perpetrators of verbal violence against women in politics.

-Borjana Krišto, Chairwoman of the BiH Council of Ministers, and Dubravka Bosnjak, Minister of Civil Affairs, are the only two women in the BiH Council of Ministers.
-In Republika Srpska, 4 out of 16 Government members are women.
+Borjana Krišto, Chair of the Council of Ministers of Bosnia and Herzegovina, and Dubravka Bosnjak, Minister of Civil Affairs, are the only two women on the Council of Ministers of Bosnia and Herzegovina.
+In the Republika Srpska, 4 out of 16 Government members are women.

-I continue to see challenges in women’s representation at the local level in Bosnia and Herzegovina even after the 2020 Local Elections.
+I continue to see challenges in women’s representation at the local level in Bosnia and Herzegovina even after the 2020 local elections.
 Notably, out of 144 mayors, only 5 are women.

-According to the latest UN Women reports, annual budget allocations to gender equality are still very low – 1,45% at the level of BiH institutions, 5,79% in the Federation of BiH, and 6,39% in Republika Srpska.
+According to the latest reports by the United Nations Entity for Gender Equality and the Empowerment of Women (UN-Women), annual budget allocations for gender equality are still very low – 1.45 per cent at the level of the State institutions of Bosnia and Herzegovina, 5.79 per cent in the Federation of Bosnia and Herzegovina, and 6.39 per cent in the Republika Srpska.

-B. Decisions of the High Representative During the Reporting Period
+B. Decisions of the High Representative during the reporting period

-Decision on the new Immovable Property Law of Republika Srpska
+Decision on the new Immovable Property Law of the Republika Srpska

-On 28 December 2022, the National Assembly of Republika Srpska adopted a new Law on Immovable Property Used for the Functioning of Public Authority.
-This Law is almost identical to the previous Republika Srpska Law on Immovable Property, which was declared unconstitutional and repealed by the decision of the Constitutional Court of Bosnia and Herzegovina on 22 September last year.
+On 28 December 2022, the National Assembly of the Republika Srpska adopted a new Law on Immovable Property Used for the Functioning of Public Authority.
+This Law is almost identical to the previous Republika Srpska Law on Immovable Property, which was declared unconstitutional and repealed by the decision of the Constitutional Court of Bosnia and Herzegovina on 22 September 2022.

-The new Law establishes ownership rights of subjects of public authority in Republika Srpska over registered property, including assets recognized by the Constitutional Court of Bosnia and Herzegovina as belonging to the State.
-As the Law implies and was articulated during a debate in the Republika Srpska National Assembly, it aims at legalizing various re-registrations of state / public property assets in the name and under the ownership of public authorities in Republika Srpska.
+The new Law establishes ownership rights of subjects of public authority in the Republika Srpska over registered property, including assets recognized by the Constitutional Court of Bosnia and Herzegovina as belonging to the State.
+As the Law implies and as was articulated during a debate in the National Assembly of the Republika Srpska, it is aimed at legalizing various reregistrations of State and public property assets in the name and under the ownership of public authorities in the Republika Srpska.

-As established in several Constitutional Court of Bosnia and Herzegovina decisions, Republika Srpska does not have the constitutional competence to regulate state property assets because that jurisdiction belongs to the State of Bosnia and Herzegovina following the BiH Constitution.
-Therefore, the new Law on Immovable Property of Republika Srpska disregards several final and binding decisions of the Constitutional Court of BiH and violates the State Property Disposal Ban.
-It is an unconstitutional, unilateral act creating harmful legal effects and precluding the achievement of the State Property Objective of the 5+2 Agenda.
+As established in several decisions of the Constitutional Court of Bosnia and Herzegovina, the Republika Srpska does not have the constitutional competence to regulate State property assets because that jurisdiction belongs to the State of Bosnia and Herzegovina following the Constitution of Bosnia and Herzegovina.
+Therefore, the new Law on Immovable Property of the Republika Srpska disregards several final and binding decisions of the Constitutional Court of Bosnia and Herzegovina and violates the State Property Disposal Ban.
+It is an unconstitutional, unilateral act creating harmful legal effects and precluding the achievement of the State Property Objective of the 5 plus 2 agenda.